microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

 1. Once the Azure Data Factory resource is created, select the **Author & Monitor** tile to launch the Azure Data Factory full screen editor.

     ![Screenshot of the Azure Data Factory](./../../Images/adfv2-setup-02.png)

-1. When the full screen editor loads, update the URL to add the following querystring feature flag to enable the Office 365 Connector and reload the browser by pressing <kbd>ENTER</kbd>.

-      ```
-      ?feature.office365=true
-      ```

-      > NOTE: This feature flag will not be required once Graph Data Connect moves from Preview to Generally Available.

 1. Switch from the **Overview** to the **Author** experience by selecting it from the left-hand navigation: